Easy hike around the edges of grasslands and through some forested areas with plenty of birding opportunities.

 Follow Skillmans around and just after it turns left, the small lot will be on the right.

 None.
 A Wawa is nearby at the intersection of Rt.
 27 and Cozzens Lane plus there are gas stations and a variety of stores on Rt.
 27.

 Overview: BLUE – YELLOW – BROWN – YELLOW – PURPLE

 0.0 – From the parking lot, walk thru the fence towards the trail kiosk on BLUE.

-0.3 – Pass a large wildlife blind and continue straight, the trail is now YELLOW.
+0.3 – Continue straight past a large wildlife blind (go check it out first).
+The trail is now YELLOW.

 View from the wildlife blind.